bluebear94/bag/README.md

 * No optimization is performed for you, especially not tail-call optimization.
 Do it yourself.
 * No objects or even structures.
 Use lists or maps.
 * There is a last-answer variable: one accounting for Void return values, and one not.
 (Apparently, the TI-89 has an `ans()` function, but it's locked in program mode.
 How scandalous!)
-* There is no passing by reference; only value.
+* There is no passing by reference by default; only value.
+However, you can use `$:valcopy(0)` to pass by reference (e. g. when you're programming functionally).

 However, I deviated from typical calculator programming languages in order to reduce the annoyance of using it: